 We believe Bitcoin has a bright future, yet we would not recommend allocating any money to it that is not in the speculative growth category.
 Investment for most should be limited to an amount that could be completely lost without threatening the cash flow or retirement plan of that individual.
 If a person does choose to allocate to Bitcoin, a 1-3% allocation seems most appropriate.

 We’ve assisted clients with cryptocurrency investing and understand the tax considerations that come with Bitcoin.
-If you want to talk to our team about what Bitcoin can do for your specific investment opportunities, set up a call and let’s talk about it!
+If you want to hear from our team about what Bitcoin can do for your specific investment opportunities, set up a call and let’s talk about it!